Close×

 If you live in the Option consommateurs area, please contact us now.

 Are there ways to avoid overindebtedness?
 Of course there are!
 You'll need to draw up a new budget, if you haven't already done so.
 This will need to take into account your income, which may be lower in retirement, the expenses that will increase (in leisure activities, in particular) and those that may decrease (work-related transport, for example).
-You'll need to adopt a lifestyle to suit your new situation.
+You'll need to adopt a lifestyle that reflects your new situation.
 Barring exceptional circumstances, you should be able to enjoy a healthy financial life.

 This budgeting grid can help you get a clear picture of your income and expenses.